 Helping people who have a similar life story to mine has been my goal from the very beginning.
 As I mentioned earlier, it was not possible to raise funds for extensive charity work, but there were many other opportunities which I used.

-I have conducted workshops for over 2,000 students at 20 universities in Thailand.
+I have conducted workshops for thousands of students at 20 universities in Thailand.
 After COVID-19 restrictions started, I had to cancel workshops at 34 universities in Malaysia and Singapore, but I will come back there when things change and all borders reopen.

-There is no mysterious secret of how I managed to convince to myself 54 universities, being unknown to anyone and starting a new life.
+There is no mysterious secret of how I managed to convince to myself 54 universities, being unknown to anyone and starting a new career.
 The hardest part was getting to the first three.

 I work with numbers and statistics.
 For the first three universities to open the door for me, I sent offers to 68 universities with the attitude of making mistakes, learning from them and then send offers to remaining 104 universities, because I had 172 altogether on my list.